Skip to main content

 Eating foods rich in vitamin C helps our bodies absorb iron.

-Fresh fruit and vegetables are good sources of vitamin C. For example, oranges, kiwis, strawberries and peppers.
+Good sources of vitamin C include fresh fruit and vegetables.
+For example, oranges, kiwis, strawberries and peppers.

 Do not give liver

-Liver is not recommended for babies under 12 months of age.
+Liver is high in iron.
+But it is not recommended for babies under 12 months.
 This is because it contains too much vitamin A for them.